 They are also looking for the so called “filling defects” seen when the barium passes over an ulcerated area.

 CT scanning is a good way to help “stage” your disease.

 It’s not usually used in stomach cancer diagnosis, but is excellent to look for tumor spread or metastases.

 It’s a complex x-ray scan where x-ray ‘slices’ are taken that show the organs in great detail as if you were cut in half.

-MRI imaging can be used, although it’s not a common diagnostic tool for this condition.
+MRI or magnetic resonance imaging can be used, although it’s not a common diagnostic tool for this condition.

 Its a noisy, claustrophobic test that some find difficult to tolerate although shows excellent images and involves no radiation.